 - a.
 Digitizer data is routed to the correct connector pin on the receiving device. - b.
 The receiving device is software configured to accept data on that connector pin. - c.
 The receiving device is software configured to accept the correct message protocol at the correct baud rate and parity. - d.
 The Digitizer is transmitting the same message, baud rate and parity as configured in item c above. - 12.
 How can I verify the RS232 data message, baud rate and parity transmitted from the Digitizer? - a.
 Use the Trans-Cal ATS-400 Test Set to display the RS232 data. - b.
-Substitute the Trans-Cal ADS-100 for the altitude encoder to simulate the serial data transmission. - c.
 Use a PC with an open RS232 port and serial data capture software.
-Some possible software solutions include: HYPER TERMINAL (Windows® 95 & 98 & XP), SOFTWARE WEDGETM, PROCOMMTM, VERSATERMTM. - d.
-Use a dedicated serial data test box such as the BLACK BOXTM RS232 MONITOR. - e.
-An oscilloscope may be used to view the 9Vdc square wave transmitted about 2/second.
+Some possible software solutions include: HYPER TERMINAL (Windows® 95 & 98 & XP), SOFTWARE WEDGETM, PROCOMMTM, VERSATERMTM. - c.
+Use a dedicated serial data test box such as the BLACK BOXTM RS232 MONITOR. - d.
+An oscilloscope may be used to view the 9Vdc square wave transmitted about 1/second.

-Section 10.0 Known Compatibility Issues
+Section 8.0 Known Compatibility Issues

-10.1 Honeywell KT 73 Transponder with Serial Altitude Data Input
+8.1 Honeywell KT 73 Transponder with Serial Altitude Data Input

 The KT 73 must be configured to accept serial altitude data on pin 7 of the main connector, and software configured for High Resolution M (IIMorrow).
 1200bps, 7 data bits, 1 stop bit and odd parity.
-The Trans-Cal SSD120-(XX)N-RS5 must be software configured to transmit the correct serial data protocol to the Bendix/King KT 73 transponder as described in §5.0 of this manual.
+The Trans-Cal SSD120-(XX)N-RS232 must be software configured to transmit the correct serial data protocol to the Bendix/King KT 73 transponder as described in §5.0 of this manual.

-10.2 Narco AT5A, AT6A, AT-50 and AT-50A Installations and SSD120-(XX)N Mod.1
+8.2 Narco AT5A, AT6A, AT-50 and AT-50A Installations

-The Narco AT-5A, AT-6A, AT-50 or AT-50A transponder will not accept data from the SSD120-(XX)N-RS5 Altitude Digitizer.
+The Narco AT-5A, AT-6A, AT-50 or AT-50A transponder will not accept data from the SSD120-(XX)N-RS232 Altitude Digitizer.
 A modification to remove the output decoupling capacitors is required and the unit may be ordered from the factory with this modification.
-Order Model Number SSD120-(XX)N with Mod.
-1. Please note!
-This modification may NOT be performed in the field.
-Please also note!
-The Narco AT-50 and earlier transponder models require a modification to the strobe circuit before they will function correctly with any altitude encoder.
+Order Model Number SSD120-(XX)N-RS232 with Mod.
+1. This mod may NOT be performed in the field.
+Please note!
+The Narco AT-50 and earlier transponder models require a modification before they will function correctly with any altitude encoder.
 This modification is outlined in Narco Service Bulletin AT-50A-5.